This post contains affiliate links.

-There are different types of run that require different features from a running shoe.
-For example, cushioned for easy and long distance runs, lightweight for tempo runs and responsive for races.
+Different types of runs require different features from a running shoe.
+For example, cushioned for easy and long-distance runs, lightweight for tempo runs, and responsive for races.

 So the first step in choosing your running shoe is to actually choose the type of shoe that is equipped with the features that your running requires.

 Here’s a quick guide to the type of shoe that I recommend for each activity as well as shoe examples that fit in the category.

 |Easy day||Max cushion, high stack height||Brooks Glycerin 19|

 |Long/Mid distance||Cushioned, energy-efficient (with rocking mechanism)||ASICS GlideRide 2|